 - Cilantro – the freshest cilantro you can find, from the farmers market whenever possible.
 Once you taste farm fresh cilantro you won’t be able to believe the difference.
 That being said, I make this with cilantro from the store all the time, and it’s very tasty.
 I just mention it because the extra freshness is nice when it’s available.

 - Cumin – just a touch adds a lot of depth to this dressing.
-However it does make it more ‘Mexican’ so I leave it out if I’m planning on using this dressing with Asian flavors.
+However, it does make it more ‘Mexican’ so I leave it out if I’m planning on using this dressing with Asian flavors.

 - Garlic – again adds depth of flavor to this dressing, and there really isn’t a good substitute for it.
 Like each ingredient in this simple dressing, you want to make sure it’s fresh.
-Jarred garlic might be ok in a stir fry, but it will overpower this dressing.
+Jarred garlic might be okay in a stir fry, but it will overpower this dressing.
 Try using a garlic press to speed things up if you don’t like mincing garlic.

-- Avocado oil – or any other neutral tasting oil you like to use in your dressings works here.
+- Avocado oil – or any other neutral-tasting oil you like to use in your dressings works here.
 I use avocado oil as a healthy fat, but also because it has a wonderful buttery flavor.
 Olive oil works as well.

 How to make this recipe step by step